 (2) the factual basis of the determination that an emergency procurement is necessary; and

 (3) a statement that emergency procurement is not being used solely for the purpose of avoidance of the provisions of this Chapter.

-In addition to any other requirement, the Governor must approve in writing all authorizations for emergency procurement.
+In addition to any other requirements, the Governor must approve, in writing, all authorizations for emergency procurements.